sockysec/Telerecon/README.md

 4. **Collect user messages from a list of target channels:**  iterate through a txt/csv directory list of Telegram channels, collecting and compiling any messages by the target username.
 Option to also download media (NOTE - media download slows collection).
 Assumes directory list is in the primary Telerecon directory.

 5. **Scrape all messages within a channel:**  Collect and compile messages in a target channel.
-Download full history, last 24 hours, or custom date range.

 6. **Scrape all t.me URLs from within a channel:**  parses a channel and extracts all t.me URLs mentioned within.
 This is designed to easily create a Telegram directory.